MiladArbabi/SynchroFlow/README.md

 ## 3. Technical Architecture (v5.6)

 SynchroFlow uses a decoupled, five-service microservices architecture.
-The core UI is now powered by a dynamic layout system and the Berry MUI theme engine.
+The API layer now follows a standard Service/Controller pattern.
+The core UI is powered by a dynamic layout system and the Berry MUI theme engine.
+The C++ Core Engine provides direct, high-performance database access for critical operations like Order Status retrieval.

 ```mermaid
 graph TD